Introduction to PCIe Express:

 The physical layer handles reliable transmission on the link with 8/10 encoding.
 The physical layer also does Clock recovery from the data it receives.
 Frequent data toggling ensures clock generation.
 But when the data is not toggling frequently, ten-bit data encoding toggles the data for this.
 A cyclic redundancy check (CRC) is used to help in correcting any data errors in the interface.

-The transaction layer gets 32-bit words called double words (DWs) on the 32-bit interface from the master device which is sent as packets containing address, data to the data link layer.
+The transaction layer gets 32-bit words called double words (DWs) on the 32-bit interface from the master device which is sent as packets containing address, and data to the data link layer.
 Transaction layer DWs are called transaction layer packets (TLPs).
 TLP packet contains header and payload fields as shown in Fig. 4

 Fig. 4 TLP packet structure